manojpy/github-cron/README.md

-# 📡 Automated MACD Alert Bot
+# 📡 Automated Alert Bot
 **Dockerized Trading Alert System — Triggered Every 15 Minutes via Cron-jobs.org**

 This repository contains a fully-containerized Python trading alert bot.
 It runs on GitHub and is triggered *externally* via **Cron-jobs.org**, which calls the GitHub API every 15 minutes to run the workflow and send alerts to Telegram.

-The bot processes market data, evaluates MACD-based conditions, and sends formatted alerts to a Telegram chat.
+The bot processes market data, evaluates  conditions, and sends formatted alerts to a Telegram chat.

 ---